 Flash - This will balance the colours to compensate for flash photography.

-Custom – Of course this can be where you select your own Colour temperature.
+Custom - This is when you select your own Colour temperature.

 Colour Temperature - This allows you to quickly select the Kelvin measurement that you would like to photograph in.